gzzhanghao/compare-stacking-order/README.md

 ## Why

 I’ve found it remarkably challenging to determine the rendering order of two nodes with pure CSS.
-You must account for [Stacking Context](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Positioned_layout/Stacking_context), [Stacking Floating Elements Rules](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Positioned_layout/Stacking_floating_elements), and certain inheritance relationships of rendering layers that are almost undocumented – which led to the creation of this library.
+You must account for [Stacking Context](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Positioned_layout/Stacking_context), [Stacking Floating Elements Rules](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Positioned_layout/Stacking_floating_elements), and certain inheritance relationships of rendering layers that are almost undocumented – which led to the creation of this package.

-Check out the [Demo on StackBlitz](https://stackblitz.com/edit/stackblitz-starters-u1pc82fa?file=index.html) to see various edge cases encountered during the library’s development – contributions are welcome ;)
+Check out the [Demo on StackBlitz](https://stackblitz.com/edit/stackblitz-starters-u1pc82fa?file=index.html) to see various edge cases encountered during the package’s development – contributions are welcome ;)